Welcome to the official website of Shirshov Institute of Oceanology of the Russian Academy of Sciences (IO RAS).

 The Institute is a shipowner and, on the rights of operational management, operates ships on its own behalf, ensuring compliance with mandatory rules and regulations of the legislation of the Russian Federation and international conventions on navigation, safety of navigation and prevention of environmental pollution.

-The Institute carries out the state task, formed and approved by the FASO of Russia, taking into account the proposals of the Russian Academy of Sciences.
+The Institute carries out the state task, formed and approved by the Ministry of Science and Education of Russian Federation, taking into account the proposals of the Russian Academy of Sciences.
 In 2016, the number of basic topics of the state assignment was 64, in 2017 - 63.

 In 2016, the Institute received state support through 13 programs of the Presidium and Departments of the RAS, 99 grants to the RFBR, 10 grants to the Russian Science Foundation, 2 grants to the President of the Russian Federation, 6 grants from the Ministry of Education and Science, and state contracts.